Sea Turtle Rescue Assistance and Rehabilitation Act

 Act Today Support Sea Turtle Conservation

-Contact your senators to urge them to pass the bipartisan Sea Turtle Rescue Assistance and Rehabilitation Act, which would provide federal funding for organizations that rescue and rehabilitate sea turtles.
+Contact your members of Congress to urge them to pass the bipartisan Sea Turtle Rescue Assistance and Rehabilitation Act, which would provide federal funding for organizations that rescue and rehabilitate sea turtles.

 Join the national effort of organizations across the country that are working together to encourage Congress to pass the bipartisan Sea Turtle Rescue Assistance and Rehabilitation Act.

-If you are authorized, have your organization sign the statement of support and join dozens of others across the country that are calling for direct federal support for sea turtle stranding response and rehabilitation.
+If you are authorized, have your organization sign the statement of support and join dozens of others nationwide calling for direct federal support for sea turtle stranding response and rehabilitation.

 Importance of the Sea Turtle Rescue Assistance and Rehabilitation Act

-Threatened and endangered sea turtles face a variety of threats caused by human activities—from entanglements in fishing gear and other plastic debris to boat strikes—and cold-stun events, which are increasing because of climate change in some regions.
-These threats are just some of the reasons why sea turtles can strand on coastlines, which is where the Sea Turtle Stranding and Salvage Network comes in.
-This network is composed of more than 50 organizations around the country that are permitted to respond to and/or rehabilitate sea turtles, collaborating with each other and with government agency partners to save sea turtles and educate the public about conservation of these vulnerable marine animals.
+Threatened and endangered sea turtles face various threats caused by human activities—from entanglements in fishing gear and other plastic debris to boat strikes—and cold-stun events, which are increasing due to climate change in some regions.
+These threats are a few reasons sea turtles can strand on coastlines, where the Sea Turtle Stranding and Salvage Network steps in to rescue them.
+This network is comprised of over 50 organizations around the country that are permitted to respond to and/or rehabilitate sea turtles.
+They collaborate with one another and government agency partners to save sea turtles and educate the public about conserving these vulnerable marine animals.

-Although maintaining this network is part of every sea turtle species recovery plan, there is inadequate funding available to support this important work.
-Just eight of these network partners cared for more than a total of 2,000 sea turtles over a recent two-year period, spending $5 million each of those years to care for rescued sea turtles.
+Although maintaining this network is part of every sea turtle species recovery plan, there is inadequate funding available to support this crucial work.
+A mere eight of these network partners cared for more than 2,000 sea turtles over a recent two-year period, spending $5 million per year to care for the rescued animals.
+Sea turtle strandings are increasing, and stranding network facilities like ours treat more individuals recovering from injuries, hypothermia, dehydration, pneumonia and other severe ailments.
+Rehabilitation is time-intensive and costly, often requiring several months before sea turtles recover enough to be released.

-Stranding response and rehabilitation may only be one component of sea turtle conservation, but sustainable funding to support stranding response and rehabilitation is more important than ever in the face of a changing climate that puts sea turtles further at risk.
+Stranding response and rehabilitation are key components of sea turtle conservation, and stranding network partners are committed to continuing to provide expert care.
+However, our organizations need to be able to access public support as we play this critical role in returning recovered sea turtles to the ocean.
+Sustainable funding to support stranding response and rehabilitation is more important than ever in the face of a changing climate and other impacts from human activities that put sea turtles further at risk.

 Rescue to Release Series